yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_cast.md

 ## Synopsis

-Use the `CREATE CAST` statement to create a new cast.
+Use the `CREATE CAST` statement to create a cast.

 ## Syntax